 - Capture shapes with your iPhone, iPad or Android devices and turn them into vectors you can use in your designs.
 Save them to Creative Cloud Libraries for quick access in Adobe apps and share your Libraries with your creative team.

 - Capture color combinations whenever inspiration strikes using your iPhone, iPad or Android devices.
 Your color themes are automatically saved to Creative Cloud Libraries for access in desktop and mobile apps, or to share with your team.

-For more information about creating vectors, brushes, shapes, and colors for using them in Animate CC, see Adobe Capture CC
+For more information about creating vectors, brushes, shapes, and colors for using them in Animate, see Adobe Capture

-- Click Window > CC Libraries to launch the CC Libraries panel.
-You can see all the assets that you have saved in your CC library.
+- Click Window > CC Libraries to launch the Creative Cloud Libraries panel.
+You can see all the assets that you have saved in your Creative Cloud library.

 - You can do the following:

 - Drag-and-drop an asset from library to stage.

 - Click on a color theme to apply the theme to an object on stage.

 - Click on a vector brush in your library to use it on stage.

 Your creative cloud assets are synced to a directory on your desktop.
 For example, on Windows, the location can be C:\Users\<username>\Creative Cloud Files.